How to Find a Patent: Everything You Need to Know

 - Should I hire an attorney?

 Absolutely.
 Finding a patent can be difficult if you're inexperienced.
 A knowledgeable patent attorney can help you find similar patents and help you decide if your idea is original.
 They can also help you apply for a patent if your invention is eligible.

 If you need help in finding a patent, post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.